nt246/physalia-lcwgs/day_1/markdowns/data_processing.md

 $SAMTOOLS merge output.bam input1.bam input2.bam   # We replace the output.bam with the name we want to give the output merged bam and the two input names with the names of the bam files we want to merge.
 ```

-We could write a for loop to get the separate fastq files for eacch
+We could write a for loop to get the separate fastq files for each
 individual merged.
 But in this case, we will instead run a shell script
 that has a line that calls `samtools merge` for each individual.
 You can
 find the script `merge_bams.sh` in the `scripts` folder.
 Have a look at